Theoretical stack · Weight Loss & Body Composition

 The takeaway

 The GLP-1 + GH-peptide combination is mechanistically reasonable and addresses a real clinical concern, but the strongest-evidence path to lean-mass preservation during weight loss remains unglamorous and well-supported: adequate protein intake and progressive resistance training.
 The GH-secretagogue addition is a layer of complexity, cost, and additional-agent risk that may or may not produce meaningful additional benefit on top of those foundations.
-For practitioners weighing this combination, the open question is whether the GH-peptide arm's effect size in this context is large enough to justify the additional complexity — and the honest answer in 2026 is that we do not yet have the controlled data to say.
+For practitioners weighing this combination, the open question is whether the GH-peptide arm's effect size in this context is large enough to justify the additional complexity, and the practical answer in 2026 is that we do not yet have the controlled data to say.

 References